-The 2015 Ford F-150, which debuted at the Detroit Auto Show, uses cutting edge materials and a unique frame design.
-Starting with the fully boxed frame, Ford engineers increased the use of high-strength 70,000-psi steel — from 23% to 77% of the frame — to improve stiffness and durability while reducing weight.
+The 2015 Ford F-150, debuted at the Detroit auto show, uses cutting-edge materials and an industry-first frame design.
+Starting with the fully boxed frame, Ford engineers increased the use of high-strength 70,000-psi steel – from 23% to 77% of the frame – to improve stiffness and durability while reducing weight.
 The new frame is up to 60 lbs. lighter than the current frame.

-“Our objective was to find materials that allowed us to design the truck to be as tough, or tougher, than the current model, yet could help it be hundreds of pounds lighter for better capability and fuel economy,” says Pete Friedman, manager, Ford manufacturing research.
-“Out of all the materials tested, we carefully selected only certain grades of aluminum that met our high performance standards in all of our tests, while allowing us to trim hundreds of pounds from the truck.”
+“Our objective was to find materials that allowed us to design the truck to be as tough – or tougher – than the current model, yet could help it be hundreds of pounds lighter for better capability and fuel economy,” said Pete Friedman, manager, Ford manufacturing research.
+“Out of all the materials we tested, we carefully selected only certain grades of aluminum that met our high performance standards in all of our tests, while allowing us to trim hundreds of pounds from the truck.”

-The reduced weight enables the F-150 to tow and haul more while also improving acceleration, braking and handling performance.
+The reduced weight of the high-strength, military-grade, aluminum alloys enables the F-150 to tow and haul more than ever while also improving acceleration, braking and handling performance.
 Adding to these benefits, aluminum alloys will not rust and are resistant to corrosion, helping enhance vehicle life.

 New Engine Option